Measures and their random reals: Randomness with Respect to Continuous Measures

 \begin{corollary} $\NCR$ is contained in G\"odel's constructible universe $L$. \end{corollary}

-The upper bound $L$ appears indeed very crude, and an analysis of the proof technique of Theorem \ref{thm:nonrec-impl-rand} together with a recent result by \citet{woodin:sub} yields the countability of $\NCR$.
-Even more, Corollary \ref{cont:cor_ncr-hyp} is in some sense optimal: Every real outside $\Delta^1_1$ is random with respect to some continuous measure.
+The upper bound $L$ appears indeed very crude, and an analysis of the proof technique of Theorem \ref{thm:nonrec-impl-rand} together with a recent result by \citet{woodin:sub} will yield that $\NCR$ is countable.
+Even more, Corollary \ref{cont:cor_ncr-hyp} is in certain sense optimal: Every real outside $\Delta^1_1$ is random with respect to some continuous measure.

 In the proof of Theorem \ref{thm:nonrec-impl-rand}, the decisive property which ensured the non-trivial $\mu$-randomness of $x$ was \eqref{entrop:equ_meas-cond}: